Predictive Soil Spectroscopy

 Welcome!

-Welcome to our training workshop on Predictive Soil Spectroscopy!
-This is an in-person event which is being held in St Louis, MO, at the ACS international meeting 2023.
+Welcome to our training on Predictive Soil Spectroscopy!
+This material was prepared for an in-person event held in St Louis, MO, at the ACS international meeting 2023, but now it has been online so that anyone can reuse it.

-Soil spectroscopy, specifically Diffuse Reflectance Infrared (DRIFT) spectroscopy, is rapidly becoming a common tool for soil scientists in academia and in industry.
+Soil spectroscopy, specifically Diffuse Reflectance Infrared (DRIFT) spectroscopy, is rapidly becoming a routine tool for soil scientists in academia and in industry.

 One of the most popular uses of soil spectroscopy is for the rapid and low-cost estimation of a number of key soil properties.

-This workshop touch on the basics of soil spectroscopy including project design, considerations for building a spectral library, working with large public spectral libraries and model building and prediction.
+This workshop touch on the basics of soil spectroscopy including project design, considerations for building a spectral library, working with large public spectral libraries and model building, prediction, and interpretability.

-Most of the learning will focus on this last topic using freely available R programming language.
-Participants are expected to bring their own laptops with the latest versions of R and RStudio installed.
+Most of the learning will focus on using the freely available R programming language.

 Prerequisites

-In any case, this training is mostly focused on the use of tidy programming principles with pipe operators, leveraging the R packages from the tidyverse like dplyr, tidyr and ggplot2.
+This training is mostly focused on the use of tidy programming principles with pipe operators, leveraging the R packages from the tidyverse like dplyr, tidyr, and ggplot2.

 If you are interested in getting started in R using tidy packages and principles, we strongly recommend vising the R 4 Data Science book page: